hipagesgroup/hyperkops/README.md

 Please find a more comprehensive introduction (here****)[LINK TO BLOG]

-# Hyerkops Architecture in Kubernetes
+# Hyperkops Architecture in Kubernetes

 [Hyperopt](https://github.com/hyperopt/hyperopt) allows us to parrallise our Bayesian optimisation jobs by distributing the experiments across multiple workers, with state stored and shared through a MongoDB instance.
 If this system is